lukamiletic95/papers/Trees clustering.md

 Observe that in this case, upward gossiping is also required when the sender is from another cluster.
 The check is performed by a call to *isFromAnotherCluster()* function, which could, for example, check if the sender's IP address belongs to the receiver's cluster.

-Also, a new node-local-variable is added - *interclusterLink *.
+Also, a new node-local-variable is added - *interclusterLink*.
 Since intercluster links are unidirectional, it is assumed that this variable is set only for a node which can send a message to another cluster.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTg3MDc5OTUsLTkzNzcxMjA4NSwtMTg3Nz
+eyJoaXN0b3J5IjpbMTYwNzA5MzYyMSwtOTM3NzEyMDg1LC0xOD
-Q5NDcxOCwtNTE1NzM4ODUyLDEzOTY0OTkyMTQsLTYxOTg4ODc1
+c3NDk0NzE4LC01MTU3Mzg4NTIsMTM5NjQ5OTIxNCwtNjE5ODg4
-MCwxMzc5MzU5MTU4LDIwNjgzNTM1MjYsLTEyNzY5MjM4ODMsNj
+NzUwLDEzNzkzNTkxNTgsMjA2ODM1MzUyNiwtMTI3NjkyMzg4My
-MxNjIwNTA4XX0=
+w2MzE2MjA1MDhdfQ==
 -->